Join the Global Breast Cancer Movement

 Placebo

-An inactive medicine that is given to have a comparison when testing a new drug in a clinical study.
-May be called a "sugar pill".
+An inactive medicine sometime used to have a comparison to a new drug in a clinical study.
+May be called a “sugar pill.”

 Pooled Analysis